Our Prayers and Reflections

 We enjoy welcoming visitors from the community into school to lead Collective Worship.

-Brian and Margaret lead Collective Worship on 15th March.
-The main theme of the worship was 'try not to take others at face value'.
+Brian and Margaret lead Collective Worship with the main theme being 'try not to take others at face value'.
 They told us that there is more to a person than first meets the eye and to treat people equally.
 The story they told us as an example was that of Jesus healing someone with leprosy - most people believed that those with leprosy were sinners.
 Jesus reaches out to all, whatever they are like and we should do the same.

 Their second theme was the importance of saying 'Thank you!'